redis/node-redis/README.md

 ### client.multi([commands])

 `MULTI` commands are queued up until an `EXEC` is issued, and then all commands are run atomically by Redis.
-The interface in `node_redis` is to return an individual `Multi` object by calling `client.multi()`.
+The interface returns an individual `Multi` object by calling `client.multi()`.
 If any command fails to queue, all commands are rolled back and none is going to be executed (For further information see the [Redis transactions](http://redis.io/topics/transactions) documentation).